FloatingObjectSegmentation/Test2/readme.md

 ##### Available methods

 - RegionGrowingRGB - Uses color information for clustering instead of normals.
-- MinCut
+- MinCut - separates points into foreground and background based on a center points and radius of object.
-- ProgressiveMorphologicalFiltering - An algorithm fit for .las files.
-The purpose is to segment out the ground from the scene.
+- SAC segmentation - A family of model based methods.